DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/04-AI Chatbot/04-solution.md

 combined_df = pd.concat(dataframes, ignore_index=True)
 print(combined_df.head())
 ```

-4. Save the combined DataFrame to a CSV file
+3. Save the combined DataFrame to a CSV file and save locally

 ```python
 combined_csv_path = "combined.csv"
 combined_df.to_csv(combined_csv_path, index=False)
 ```

-5. Connect to the OpenAI resource which we created earlier
+4. Connect to the OpenAI resource and the deployment which we created earlier

 ```python
 from langchain_openai import AzureOpenAI